wilsaj/flask-admin-old/docs/index.rst

 ---------------------------------

 Using Flask blueprints makes customizing the admin interface really easy.
-Just override the file(s) you'd like to change, by creating them in the templates and/or static directories of your app.
+Flask-Admin comes with a default set of templates and static files.
+You can customize as much of the interface as you'd like by just overriding any files you'd like to change.
+To do this, just create them in the templates and/or static directories of your app.
 Refer to the documentation on Flask blueprints for more.
 There is also an example of this in `examples/authentication/view_decorator.py`

 Custom Forms